enadol/fbjsonrobot/README.md

 * A future version in german is intented, to be used with the original JSON and the link https://raw.githubusercontent.com/openfootball/de-deutschland/master/2016-17/1-bundesliga-i.txt

 :important: The scripts rely heavily, no, completely and very rigidly on the format of the .txt file.
 Spaces and :s in this file must be adjusted or verified for the scripts to work properly.
 In this sense, flexibility is another task to achieve on this project.

+Also, I'm still working to find out a way to make the dates in using the info on the .txt file